4i4-team/starter-theme/README.md

 };
 ```

+The starter theme now sources these layout helpers from `@4i4/theme-toolkit`, so you can import them directly from that package if you already depend on it elsewhere.

 Any palette entry can omit the darker or lighter shades and they will be derived from the `main` color automatically.
 New palette keys become available through CSS variables like `var(--color-accent)` and by listing them in `buildButtons`.

 ## Theme Settings via `_settings`